woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 ##How to configure Mongo with Windows Azure

 The first step is to create the MongoDB role (it is a worker role) that will run the Replica Sets.
-Open `Windows PowerShell for MongoDB Node.js` and navigate to the folder where you placed have your azure-node application.
+Open `Windows PowerShell for MongoDB Node.js` and navigate to the folder where you have your azure-node application.
 Type the following command:

     Add-AzureMongoWorkerRole ReplicaSetRole 3